 Mackie may seem like a ludicrous Black World agent with her ability to use elongated nails as Wolverine-style claws, but it gives her an elegant edge to being a deadly defender of dimensional democracy.
 The Black World baddies are all creatively designed, none of them looking the same or simplistic.
 They can range from fleshy-messes of gruesome teeth and puss as they shed their mortal coils or they could be as common as a prostitute that only shows her teeth behind closed doors.

 But it’s ultimately the characters that make Wicked City all the more engrossing.
 Taki is posed as a weary and cool-headed Black World guard, but not immune from being disgusted or shaken with emotion from the foul creatures he deals with.
 Mackie is collected and calm, despite making the idiotic mistakes for the villains to rape her constantly.
 Mayart is a major creep of a pervert, but has a cantankerous and goofy nature that pulls him back from being unlikable.
 He brings an added dose of levity to the adventure, focused more on having fun than the politics of humans and monsters.

-Wicked City is that gem of a picture you hope to find late at night on cable; a film that’s willing to go for the graphic adult content, but doesn’t play it up as a disgusting insult to your intelligence.
-The animation is vivid, the characters fun to follow, the plot relatively unique, and the action is incredibly creative for all its gratuitousness.
+Wicked City is that surreal picture you hope to find late at night on cable; a film that’s willing to go for the graphic adult content, but doesn’t play it up as a totally disgusting insult to your intelligence.
+The animation is vivid, the characters interesting to follow, the plot relatively weird, and the action is incredibly creative for all its gratuitousness.
 As far as anime with the cliche of tentacle rape goes, you can’t go much trashier and flashier than this.